cockroachdb/docs/src/current/v23.2/molt-fetch.md

 ### Schema and table selection

-By default, MOLT Fetch moves all source data to CockroachDB.
+By default, MOLT Fetch moves all data from the [`--source`](#source-and-target-databases) database to CockroachDB.
 Use the following flags to move a subset of data.

 `--schema-filter` specifies a range of schema objects to move to CockroachDB, based on a regex string.
 For example, to move every table in the source database's `public` schema: